Submission Checklist for Authors

 - Number your sources as you cite them in the paper.
 Once you have referred to a source and given it a number, continue to use that number as you cite that source throughout the paper.

-- When citing multiple sources at once, the preferred method is to list each number together, within the same brackets, using a comma or dash between numbers, as such: [1,3] (only 1 and 3), or [1-3] (includes 1, 2 and 3).
+- When citing multiple sources at once, the preferred method is to list each number together, within the same set of square brackets, using a comma or dash between numbers, as such: [1,3] (only 1 and 3), or [1-3] (includes 1, 2 and 3).

 1. C. van Trigt, "Visual system-response functions and estimating reflectance," J. Opt.
 Soc.
 Am.
 A 14, 741–755 (1997).